sirisian/ecmascript-types/README.md

 let c: uint8 | undefined; // undefined
 ```

-The nullish operators narrow the union they operate on, and using them where the left side can never be nullish is a compile-time TypeError rather than silent dead code:
+The nullish coalescing operators `??` and `??=` narrow the union they operate on.
+Using them where the left side can never be nullish is a compile-time TypeError because the fallback is dead code:

 ```js
 let a: uint8 | null = f();